 2.)
 Measure the diameter of your tree.
 Wrap a measuring tape around the tree, four feet from the tree’s base.
+Then, divide that number by 3.14.
 Generally, you can safely prune roots that are 3-5 times the diameter away from your tree.
 So, if your tree has a diameter of 3 feet, only cut tree roots 9-15 feet away from the tree.

 3.)
 Mark the area you’ll cut, and dig a hole all the way around the root until it is completely exposed.

 4.)
 Use a root saw to prune the tree.
 Carefully pull the root up and away from the tree until it comes out.
 Be sure to refill the hole with soil from the same area afterward.

 5.)
 Keep an eye on your tree for a few weeks after pruning.
 Signs of decline like yellow leaves or branch death call for an arborist’s immediate attention.